 The coolest addition: voice control.

 The MicroSD card slot is now located in the battery compartment, at the bottom.
-A new higher-capacity 1,220mAh battery charges faster than before, but also means you won’t be able to use the one from the Hero4 Black.
-Still, you can expect around one-and-a-half hours before it dies – a little more if used casually, less if it’s used continuously with the display and wireless on.
+A new and higher-capacity 1,220mAh battery charges faster than before, but that also means you won’t be able to use the one from the Hero4 Black.
+Still, you can expect around one-and-a-half hours before it dies — a little more if used casually, less if it’s used continuously with the display and wireless on.
 If you plan on long shooting sessions, you can pack spare Hero5 batteries or an external battery pack.

 Previous Hero cameras usually suffered from terrible audio, since they had to be stuffed in an underwater housing.
 Now that the Hero5 Black doesn’t need one, you can capture higher-quality audio, thanks to the three stereo mics.
 With manual audio control enabled, the mics can switch between stereo or wind-noise reduction.
 If you’ve ever used a GoPro at speed, you know this is an issue.
 No amount of noise-reduction technology could compensate for the really strong winds we encountered, but it does bring it down to a more comfortable level.

 For video and photo capture, the Hero5 Black retains the same specs as the Hero4 Black, although it’s not repurposing the same chipset.
 It can shoot up to 4K at 30 frames per second and Full HD 1080p at 120 fps (max bit rate is 60Mbps), and photos up to 12 megapixels (burst, time-lapse, night-lapse modes are still there).
-With Protune enabled, you can adjust the shooting parameters like color, white balance, ISO, shutter, exposure, etc (note: some settings are unavailable in select modes).
-Most consumers probably wouldn’t bother with Protune, but it lets pro users, like filmmakers, adjust the picture quality to match the other cameras they are using in a production, for example.
+With Protune enabled, you can adjust shooting parameters like color, white balance, ISO, shutter, exposure, etc (note: some settings are unavailable in select modes).
+Most consumers probably wouldn’t bother with Protune, but it lets pro users like filmmakers adjust the picture quality to match the other cameras they are using in a production, for example.